anupanandsingh/anupanandsingh.github.io/_pages/talks.md

 <b>Lagrangian multiforms on coadjoint orbits</b>\
 **<a href="https://higgs.ph.ed.ac.uk/event/lagrangian-multiforms-on-coadjoint-orbits" target="_self">Students in Theoretical and Mathematical Physics (STAMP), Higgs Centre for Theoretical Physics</a>**\
 Edinburgh, March 2024\
-<i>Slides: These contain an introduction to Lagrangian one-forms, the notion of Lie dialgebras, the construction of a general Lagrangian one-form living on a coadjoint orbit, and an illustration of this construction for the finite rational Gaudin model.
-Based on joint work with Vincent Caudrelier and Marta Dell'Atti.</i>
+<h4><i>Slides containing an introduction to Lagrangian one-forms, the notion of Lie dialgebras, the construction of a general Lagrangian one-form living on a coadjoint orbit, and an illustration of this construction for the finite rational Gaudin model.
+Based on joint work with Vincent Caudrelier and Marta Dell'Atti.</i></h5>

 <b>Lagrangian multiform for the rational Gaudin model</b>\